Shelby County, Tennessee: Law and government

 The first county government was established as a quarterly court in 1820.
 During Reconstruction following the American Civil War, Governor William G. Brownlow appointed a five-member commission to govern the county.
 When the state drafted a new constitution in 1870, it required county officials to be elected by the people or the Quarterly Court.
 By 1910 the Shelby County Quarterly Court had 50 members, making it inefficient; some prominent people complained it was "too democratic."

 E. H. Crump, the political boss of Memphis who was also influential in the county and state, gained a 1911 legislative act creating a three-member executive commission for the Shelby County Commission, which could override the court on all issues except setting property taxes, which was protected by the state constitution.
 He also had the number of districts reduced to nineteen and then seven.
 After Crump's death in 1954, the executive commission of the county was abolished.

 In 1964, the US Supreme Court ruled in Baker v.
 Carr that legislative districts had to be apportioned by population under the Equal Protection Clause, a principle known as one man, one vote.
 This change was incorporated in Shelby County, which had been biased toward geographic representation.
 In 1965, there were nine districts established, of roughly equal population, to elect members to the Quarterly Court.
 These have been redistricted as needed based on decennial census population changes.

 In 1975, the people voted to ratify the Shelby County Restructure Act, creating a single elected executive, with the title of mayor, and an eleven-member legislative body (now called the County Commission).
-The Commission has been expanded to thirteen members.
-The mayor and all the county commissioners are elected at-large; the latter represent 13 districts.
+The commission has been expanded to thirteen members.
+The mayor is elected at-large and all the county commissioners are elected from 13 districts.
 The members of the county commission serve four-year terms.

 Other elected officials in Shelby County include the sheriff, the chief law enforcement officer; trustee, chief tax collector, and assessor, the chief property appraiser.

 The government has an annual budget of $1.1 billion and 6,000 employees.